-For the 2012 season, the entire Southeast Alaska region's sport bag and possession limit for pelagic rockfish was 5 fish per day, 10 in possession.
+For the 2013 season, the entire Southeast Alaska region's sport bag and possession limit for pelagic rockfish was five fish per day, 10 in possession.
 The non-pelagic rockfish regulations were set as follows:

-Southeast Alaska Outside Waters: 1) resident bag limit was 2 fish, only 1 of which could be a yelloweye; 4 fish in possession, of which no more than 2 could be yelloweye; all non-pelagic rockfish caught must be retained until the bag limit is reached; 2) nonresident bag limit was 2 fish, only 1 of which could be a yelloweye, 4 fish in possession, of which no more than 1 could be yelloweye; all non-pelagic rockfish caught must be retained until the bag limit be retained until the bag limit is reached; and an annual limit of 1 yelloweye rockfish, which must be recorded in ink on the back of the sport fishing license or on a harvest record at the time of harvest.
+Southeast Alaska Outside Waters: 1) resident bag limit was two fish, only one of which could be a yelloweye; four fish in possession, of which no more than two could be yelloweye; all non-pelagic rockfish caught must be retained until the bag limit is reached; 2) nonresident bag limit was two fish, only one of which could be a yelloweye, four fish in possession, of which no more than one could be yelloweye; and an annual limit of one yelloweye rockfish; all non-pelagic rockfish caught must be retained until the bag limit is reached.

-Southeast Alaska Inside Waters: 1) resident bag limit was 3 fish, only 1 of which could be a yelloweye; 6 fish in possession, of which no more than 2 could be yelloweye; all non-pelagic rockfish caught must be retained until the bag limit is reached; 2) nonresident bag limit was 2 fish, only 1 of which could be a yelloweye, 4 fish in possession, of which no more than 2 could be yelloweye; all non-pelagic rockfish caught must be retained until the bag limit is reached; and an annual limit of 2 yelloweye rockfish, which must be recorded in ink on the back of the sport fishing license or on a harvest record at the time of harvest.
+Southeast Alaska Inside Waters: 1) resident bag limit was three fish, only one of which could be a yelloweye; six fish in possession, of which no more than two could be yelloweye; all non-pelagic rockfish caught must be retained until the bag limit is reached; 2) nonresident bag limit was two fish, only one of which could be a yelloweye, four fish in possession, of which no more than two could be yelloweye; and an annual limit of two yelloweye rockfish; all non-pelagic rockfish caught must be retained until the bag limit is reached.